Academixedu/Interview_Prep/BackEnd.md

 ### 19. What is the purpose of @RequestMapping and its variants?
 @RequestMapping is used to map HTTP requests to specific handler methods in a controller.
 Its variants, such as @GetMapping, @PostMapping, @PutMapping, and @DeleteMapping, provide shortcuts for the respective HTTP methods, making it easier to define RESTful APIs.

-### 20. How can you implement pagination and sorting in Spring Boot?
-You can implement pagination and sorting in Spring Boot by using the Pageable and Sort interfaces provided by Spring Data JPA.
-You can define methods in your repository that accept these parameters, and Spring Data will automatically handle the pagination and sorting logic.